haveno-dex/haveno-docs/docs/the-project/assets.md

 # Assets

-!!!
-Note
-    the assets and currencies currently listed on Haveno are inherited from Bisq (but not cryptocurrencies).
-The list will be cleaned up and trimmed when the new interface will be ready.

 These are the assets currently supported on Haveno.
 The community is welcome to suggest new assets by [opening a request](https://github.com/haveno-dex/listing).